-As we’ve seen for the last decade, bull markets can run for a very long time.
+As we’ve seen for the last decade, bull markets can run for quite a while.
 But every now and then a bull market will get too far ahead of itself and a sudden drop in prices may occur.
 When stocks experience a drop like this in the middle of a bull market, it’s called a market correction – the prices are “correcting” back to the natural trend.

 What is a Correction?

 Market corrections are loosely defined as a drop in a major index of at least 10%.
 Not all investors define corrections this way, but 10% is the standard.
 Corrections can take place quickly or grind down prices over a span of months.
 Despite the scary nature of corrections, they’re a healthy and necessary occurrence in capital markets.
 If prices never went down, investing wouldn’t produce outsized returns since risk would be removed.
-Markets simply need to correct every now and then.
+Markets need to get corrected every now and then to continue to grow.

 If a correction deepens past 20%, it’s known as a bear market and represents a new trend in market direction.
 Thankfully, this happens infrequently.
 According to MorningStar, only 5 of the 24 market corrections since 1974 (defined as a drop of at least 10%) have advanced on to become bear markets.